keilw/javaee-soteria-jwt/README.md

 ### Test Sample

-#### Request JWT Token
+#### Request JSON Web Token
-To be able access the resources, you need JWT token.
+To be able access the resources, you need JSON Web Token.
 Retrieve the token via `tokens` endpoint.

 ```
 curl -i \